 Indonesia's First Billion-Dollar Startup Races to Kill Cash

 Go-Jek became Indonesia's first billion-dollar startup by offering ride-hailing services that became ubiquitous in the country.
-Now the company is planning a second act in digital payments amid rising competition from local rival Grab and Uber Technologies Inc. Go-Jek, backed by Sequoia Capital, KKR & Co.
+Now the company is planning a second act in digital payments amid rising competition from local rival Grab and other services with digital payments instead of cash.
+Since then, the Go-Pay service has grown to account for more than 50 percent of the company's transactions, according to Chief Executive Officer Nadiem Makarim.

 Discussions